nyc-crh/site/content/gallery/denise-oliver.md

 citation: >
  "Denise Oliver," Jesse Steve Rose, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/denise-oliver.
 imageFeatured: denise-oliver.jpg
 imageFeaturedAlt: A young black woman with a somber expression wearing a beret with political buttons and a leather jacket.
-She's holding a disposable coffee cup and smoking a cigarette.
+She's holding a disposable coffee cup and a cigarette.
 detailedDescr:
 embed:
 embedTitle: